GRealesM/biohackr/README.md

 We also define the list of our species of interest by their scientific name.
 In case any of them is mispelled, biohackr will throw an error indicating which names were misspelled.
-By default it retrieves *all* available species in Ensembl, which may take long and usually crash if connection with the server is lost.
+By default it retrieves
+***all*** available species/strains in Ensembl (184 in release 96, April 2019), which may take long and eventually crash if connection with the server is lost, so I recommend to use a custom set of species of interest.
 In this case I chose a random sample of species.

 ``` r